answear/wide-eyes-bundle/README.md

 $similarResponse = $similarClient->getSimilar('uid', 'country');
 ```

-Your agruments are: `uid` - your unique id for product and `country` - country for witch products your asking.
+Your agruments are: `uid` - your unique id for product and `country` - country for which products your asking.
 In result you're getting `SimilarResponse` that has `getUids` method - with similar uids returned by api.

 ### Search by image